LiamJCates/Programming-Notes/C++/Syntax.md

 ## Statements
-Languages—spoken or programmed—are composed of statements that are executed one after another.
+C++ programs are composed of statements.

-All statements in
-C++ end with a semicolon (;)
+All statements in C++ end with a semicolon (;)

-The next statement can start
-immediately after the semicolon, but for convenience and readability you often program successive statements on successive lines.
+The next statement can start immediately after the semicolon, but for convenience and readability you often program successive statements on successive lines.

 Whitespaces typically are not visible to the compiler.
 This includes spaces, tabs, line feeds, carriage returns, and so on.
 Whitespaces within string literals, though, make a difference to the output.

-If you need to spread
-a statement over two lines for some reason, you can do it by inserting a backslash (\) at the end: cout << "Hello \
+If you need to spread a statement over two lines by inserting a backslash (\) at the end: cout << "Hello \
 World" << endl; // split to two lines is OK

-Another way of writing the preceding statement in two lines is to write two string literals instead of just one: cout << "Hello "
+The preceding statement can be written as two string literals: cout << "Hello "
 "World" << endl; // two string literals is also OK

-In the preceding example, the compiler notices two adjacent string literals and concatenates them for you.
+The compiler notices two adjacent string literals and concatenates them.

-## Compound Statements or Blocks
 When you group statements together within braces {...}, you create a compound statement or a block

-## Operators
+## increment and decrement
-int daysInYear = 365;
-The preceding statement uses the assignment operator in initializing the integer to 365.
-The assignment operator replaces the value contained by the operand to the left (unimaginatively called l-value) by that on the right (called r-value).
-Understanding L-values and R-values
-L-values often refer to locations in memory.
-A variable such as daysInYear from the preceding example is actually a handle to a memory location and is an l-value.
-R-values, on the other hand, can be the very content of a memory location.So, all l-values can be r-values, but not all r-values can be l-values.
-To understand it better, look at the following example, which doesn’t make any sense and therefore won’t
-compile:
-365 = daysInYear;

 You often hear of cases where prefix increment or decrement operators are preferred on grounds of better performance.
 That is, ++startValue is preferred over startValue++.